Blog · Review Essay · Last reviewed June 23, 2026

 The strongest AI-era reading starts with labor, not intelligence.
 The robot in R.U.R. is not introduced as a companion, artist, sovereign mind, or existential enemy.
 It is introduced as a manufactured worker.
 The first promise is not consciousness.
 It is cheap service at scale.

 That origin changes the whole frame.
 Many current arguments about AI leap quickly to whether models think, whether they deserve rights, or whether they could exceed human control.
-Those questions matter, but Capek asks a more institutional question first: what kind of society wants an artificial being whose value is obedience?
+Those questions can matter in their place, but Capek asks a more institutional question first: what kind of society wants an artificial being whose value is obedience?
 What happens to moral judgment when the servant is designed not to complain, not to tire, and not to count as a person?

 The play understands that automation is never only a technical substitution.
 It is a reclassification of work and workers.
 A task once performed by a person can become a product feature.
 A relationship once governed by labor law, custom, bargaining, training, pride, and obligation can become an input-output service.
 A whole class can be made invisible by defining it as machinery.
 The word robot carries that violence from the beginning.